 SHA-256 hashing provides reliable document integrity verification

-ECDSA P-256 cryptographic verification exceeds minimum legal requirements
+ECDSA P-256 cryptographic verification on every verification record

 Privacy-first design: no tracking cookies, data minimization, PIPEDA-aligned